It’s no secret to users that AutoCrit is an extremely powerful editing platform, stuffed to the gills with helpful reports and feedback mechanisms.

 Not only will this offer some perspective for your self-editing duties, it’s also going to give you some extra-special insight into the construction of best-selling novels…

-In every deep dive, we’ll show you how AutoCrit reacts and provides recommendations for manuscripts that have already proven themselves successful in their market.
+In every deep dive, we’ll show you how AutoCrit reacts and provides feedback for manuscripts that have already proven themselves successful in their market.
 Are there any standout problems still remaining?
 How do we think the author should react to their reports?
 Let’s find out!

 First up is The Hunger Games, book 1 of Suzanne Collins’ tremendously successful Young Adult trilogy.

 So successful is The Hunger Games, in fact, that it grew to become a worldwide phenomenon in print and in film – so this should be an interesting inspection indeed.

 (And as a brief early hint, a good indicator that chasing absolute perfection is no guarantee of success…)